Pocket Watch Database

 Total Production: 5,600,000+

-The Illinois Springfield Watch Co. begins operations with a capital stock of $100,000.
+The Springfield Watch Co. begins operations with a capital stock of $100,000.

 Construction of the Illinois Sprinfield Watch Co. factory is completed.

-First watch manufactured: 15-Jewel Model 1 Stuart Keywind/Keyset
+First watch finished: 15-Jewel Model 1 Stuart Keywind/Keyset

 A New York office is opened at 11 Maiden Lane to faciliate sales for the Illinois Springfield Watch Co.